bitflate/bitflate.github.io/_posts/2019-11-26-bitcoin-immaculate-conception-and-original-sin.markdown

 ### Baptism

 Humans squabbled over these conflicting claims for thousands of years.
 The conflicting stories were written to the Bible.
 Crypto communities continue to attack each other and make outrageous claims.
 I think the Bible also contains stories that can help us find a cure.
 Bitcoin may have started with an Immaculate Conception and an Original Sin.
 The world is full of contradiction.
 Whatever happened, we are here with cryptocurrencies.
-The sin is not ours.
+The problem is not ours.
 We can "baptize" ourselves and move forward.
 Without forgiveness, we can never make peace with others and with ourselves.